rmc8/py-obsidian-tools/README.md

 - "Search for notes about machine learning using semantic search"
 - "Find notes similar to my project plan"
 - "Run a Dataview query to list all notes with the tag #project"
-- "Get my daily note from last Monday"
+- "Get today's daily note"
 - "Update the 'Tasks' section of the active note"
 - "Check the Obsidian API server status"